-I am a Ph.D. student specializing in fusing remote sensing and geographic information to better understand complex environments.
-My research has involved machine learning techniques, the use of geospatial technologies during hazards, energy, and complexity theory.
-I joined the Geoinformatics and Earth Observation Laboratory to pursue research using computational methods for spatio-temporal analysis of natural disasters.
-I received my M.S.
-Geography degree at Penn State for my thesis involving validating radiation measurements around Fukushima by comparing citizen science, government data, and models over space and time.
-I believe it is critical to recognize the informational benefits and limitations of environmental and social data from various geospatially enabled technologies.
-My research interests include remote sensing, VGI, data mining, geovisual analytics, spatial cognition, emergency management, and public policy.
+I am a Penn State geography and social data analytics Ph.D. student specializing in fusing sources of geographic information to better understand complex environments.
+My research has involved machine learning, the use of geospatial technologies during hazards, energy, and complexity theory.
+The broad aim of my research is to use computational methods for spatio-temporal analysis and modeling of human impacts from natural disasters.
+My master’s thesis was on the validation of citizen science radiation measurements around Fukushima by comparing this Volunteered Geographic Information (VGI) to government data and dispersion models over space and time.
+My Ph.D. research continues on this theme by assessing the validity, resolution, and usefulness of citizen-contributed environmental hazard data.
+It is critical to recognize the benefits and limitations of environmental and social data from various geospatially enabled technologies.